-Organizational stakeholders refer to parties interested in the company’s performance.
-And they are directly affected by company performance.
+Organizational stakeholders refer to parties interested in and directly affected by the company’s performance.
 They include employees, managers, and directors.

 Organizational stakeholders are strategic for the company in fulfilling its strategic objectives.
 On the one hand, they contribute their labor, knowledge, and skills to make the business successful.
 They also influence businesses through their decisions and the quality of their work.

 On the other hand, they have interests related to salary, career, and job security.
-In addition, they also want a conducive work environment.
+They also want a conducive work environment.
 Other interests are opportunities to satisfy personal needs, such as the need to be recognized and to self-actualize.

 Apart from classifying stakeholders as external and internal stakeholders, other classifications exist.
 It groups them into: